couchbase/cbft/docs/index.md

 * cbft has not been performance optimized.

-* cbft's API are still subject to large, potentially backwards-incompatible changes.
+* cbft's API's are still subject to large, potentially backwards-incompatible changes.

 * cbft's file storage backends are still subject to change.